brandonmain/Image-Processing/Frequency-Filtering/README.md

 # Frequency-Filtering

-This file consists of C++ programs that implent various forms of frequency domain filtering techniques.
+This file consists of C++ programs that implement various forms of frequency domain filtering techniques.